cibseven/.github/profile/README.md

 # Development Resources

 * [CIB seven Artifacts / public](https://artifacts.cibseven.org/#browse/browse:public) here are the Maven released artifacts in our own artifactory
-* [CIB seven Artifacts / snapshots](https://artifacts.cibseven.org/#browse/browse:snapshots) heere are the SNAPSHOT versions for the development
+* [CIB seven Artifacts / snapshots](https://artifacts.cibseven.org/#browse/browse:snapshots) here are the SNAPSHOT versions for the development
 * [Maven Central](https://central.sonatype.com/search?q=org.cibseven) CIB seven artifacts are also deployed to Maven Central
 * [Docker Hub](https://hub.docker.com/r/cibseven/cibseven/tags) released and development docker images can be used directly from the DockerHub